#casestudy

 NASA JPL

-While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a fraction of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.
+While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a portion of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.

-While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a fraction of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.
+While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a portion of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.

-While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a fraction of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.
+While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a portion of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.

-While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a fraction of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.
+While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a portion of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.

-While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a fraction of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.
+While much of what goes on at the global leader in robotic space exploration is very secretive, I've been given the opportunity to showcase a portion of my UX, UI, and research contributions on an evolving visual programming UI used for Observation Scheduling on the Europa Clipper spacecraft.

 Primary Role